isomerpages/moe-jurongsec/_our-experiences/Academic Programmes/Mother Tongue Languages.md

-Sec 1 to Sec 3 CL students will read two books during term holidays and complete reading worksheets as holiday assignment.
+Sec 1 to Sec 2 CL students will read one book in each semester.
+Assignments or discussions will be conducted in class to deepen students' understanding of the text.